Management and Security powered by Landesk

 Changing the password for Intel vPro devices

 A secure password is required to communicate with and to provision new Intel vPro devices.
 For devices that you will manage, the "admin" password you enter in the Intel AMT Configuration Screen (accessed in the device BIOS) should be the same as the password that you enter in the Intel vPro General Configuration dialog box.
-That password is saved in the Management Suite database and applied globally for provisioning Intel vPro devices.
+That password is saved in the Endpoint Manager database and applied globally for provisioning Intel vPro devices.

 Intel vPro requires the use of a strong password to enable secure communications.
 Passwords should meet these requirements: